-The Board is responsible for (continued):
+The Board is responsible for: (continued)

-- (h) reviewing and be responsible for the adequacy and integrity of the Company's internal control systems and management information systems, including policies and procedures for compliance with applicable laws, regulations, rules, directives and guidelines; - (i) developing, implementing and maintaining an effective communications policy that enables both the Board and the senior management to communicate effectively with its shareholders, stakeholders and public; - (j) safeguarding the interests of policyholders and shareholders with trustworthy, prudent, efficient and able administration; and - (k) adhering to sound corporate governance principles in the appointment or reappointment of Directors, Chief Executive Officer and Company Secretary, the structure and composition of the Board and the individual Board committees as well as relevant disclosures.
+- (e) approving and overseeing the effective implementation of sound and robust Technology Risk Management Framework ("TRMF") and Cyber Resilience Framework ("CRF"), and ensure the risk assessments undertaken in relation to material technology applications submitted to BNM are robust and comprehensive. - (f) overseeing the conduct of the Company's business, including that of participating business, to ensure sound management by the senior management and to evaluate whether the business is properly managed towards achieving corporate objectives, and that the Company's dealings with shareholders, policyholders, claimants and creditors are conducted in a fair and equitable manner; - (g) safeguarding the integrity and credibility of the Company, including ensuring that the senior management and all levels of employees conduct business with highest level of moral behavior and in a manner that instills public confidence; - (h) providing a clear framework of objectives and policies for the senior management to operate, including the setting of authority limits and reporting lines; - (i) reviewing and be responsible for the adequacy and integrity of the Company's internal control systems and management information systems, including policies and procedures for compliance with applicable laws, regulations, rules, directives and guidelines; - (j) developing, implementing and maintaining an effective communications policy that enables both the Board and the senior management to communicate effectively with its shareholders, stakeholders and public; - (k) safeguarding the interests of policyholders and shareholders with trustworthy, prudent, efficient and able administration; and - adhering to sound corporate governance principles in the appointment or reappointment of Directors, Chief Executive Officer and Company Secretary, the structure and composition of the Board and the individual Board committees as well as relevant disclosures.